casper-borretzen/casper-borretzen.github.io/_posts/2024-06-10-roguelike-devlog8.md

 ### Implementation
 ---

+For planet generation I'll make the six cube faces out of 1x1 grids.
+Then fold the faces into a cube and turn the cube into a sphere.

 The planet texture for UV testing can be downloaded [here](/files/uv_checker_cubemap_1024.png){:target="_blank"}.

 I made the texture from an image found [here](